-Woking Borough Council has a strong reputation working with partners to provide support to refugees, which you will be aware of through our actions of providing homes for five Afghan families and 50 Syrian families.
+We have a strong reputation working with partners to provide support to refugees, which you will be aware of through our actions of providing homes for five Afghan families and 50 Syrian families.
 Using this experience, we are providing refugee support and accommodation, including assisting with the government’s Home for Ukraine scheme.

-Council officers are working with local community and faith groups to put in place and comprehensive package of support to Ukrainian arrivals.
+Our council officers are working with local community and faith groups to put in place and comprehensive package of support to Ukrainian arrivals.

 We are also mindful of the impact that the events in Ukraine may have on families in Woking.
 Our community services teams are ready to provide support to the families affected and in need of assistance and advice.

 For any questions relating to accommodation and support (excluding donations), please email firstname.lastname@example.org

 Welcome guide for Ukrainians arriving in the UK

 The government had produced a guide for Ukrainians arriving in the UK.
 It covers what they need to know in their first few days, getting used to life in the UK including how to find a home, access essential public services, healthcare, find work and childcare and education services.

 It also includes specific information for those arriving on the Homes for Ukraine scheme.

 Homes for Ukraine is a government sponsorship scheme that allows people and organisations in the UK to offer Ukrainians fleeing the war a home.
 This scheme lets individuals, charities, community groups and businesses offer a route to safety for Ukrainians, even if they have no ties to the UK.